Di0nysus1/SimpleHTTPServer/README.md

 ### SimpleHTTPServer

-This project is a lightweight HTTP server implemented in Java 8 using Eclipse IDE.
+This project is a "lightweight" HTTP server implemented in Java 8 using Eclipse IDE.
 It allows users to easily share and transfer files over a Local Area Network (LAN) between computers.

 #### Key Features:
 - **File Serving**: Serves files from a local directory via HTTP requests.